epsalt/homepage/posts/2018-01-13-running-map.md

 - Running is great and you should try it.
 While you are struggling through that Sunday morning long run, just think about all the data you are generating.
-- SVG rendering doesn't work well with many nodes.
+- SVG rendering doesn't work well with many nodes, especially when elements are being frequently updated.
 Consider switching to canvas when performance becomes an issue.

 [d3]: https://d3js.org
 [git]: https://www.github.com/epsalt/d3-running-map